nberlijn/PowerControl/CONTRIBUTING.md

 # Contributing to PowerControl

+Thank you for considering contributing to PowerControl.

+* For new feature idea's open a new Issue ticket.
-Thank you for considering contributing to PowerControl, please follow the following steps for creating a new pull request.
+* Follow the following steps for creating a new pull request.

 ## Pull requests